Jonas King: Biography

-In 1851 he was appointed U. S. consular agent in Athens, and on 23 March 1851 some Greeks, who had come to one of his services at his house for the purpose of making a disturbance, were dispersed only by his display of the American flag.
-After this a new prosecution was begun against him, and in March 1852 he was condemned to fifteen days' imprisonment and to exile.
+In 1851, he was appointed U. S. consular agent in Athens, and, on March 23, 1851, some Greeks, who had come to one of his services at his house for the purpose of making a disturbance, were dispersed only by his display of the American flag.
+After this a new prosecution was begun against him, and, in March 1852, he was condemned to fifteen days' imprisonment and to exile.
 He had been accused of "reviling the God of the universe and the Greek religion," though he had done no more than preach the ordinary Calvinistic doctrines, and though Greece enjoyed nominal religious freedom.

-King appealed from his prison to the Areopagus, which refused to reverse the decision of the lower court, and he then formally protested against his sentence in the name of the U. S. government.
+King appealed from his prison to the Areopagus, which refused to reverse the decision of the lower court, and he then formally protested against his sentence in the name of the U.S. government.
 King was then temporarily released, and in the following summer George P. Marsh, then minister to Turkey, was charged by the U. S. government with the special investigation of his case, and also to look into King's title to a lot of land, the use of which he had been deprived of by the Greek government for 20 years with no compensation.

-The diplomatic correspondence, which fills 200 printed pages of executive documents, resulted in the issue of an order by the king of Greece in 1854, freeing him from the penalty that had been imposed.
+The diplomatic correspondence, which fills 200 printed pages of executive documents, resulted in the issue of an order by the King of Greece in 1854, freeing him from the penalty that had been imposed.
 The action of the U. S. government in this case was of great service to the cause of religious liberty in Greece.